 If you’re a driver with a lot of experience and you want to pass some of this on to other drivers, a driving instructor could be a role that’s appealing.
 There is a difference between the two.
 A driving instructor has an I endorsement – you’ll need to do an I endorsement course before you can teach people to drive on the road.
 Once you have that, you need to either start your own business or get a job with an existing driving school.
 Heavy vehicle driving instructors will be expected to also know a broad range of other training options, which we’ll cover below under driver trainer.

 A driver trainer doesn’t need an I endorsement as they won’t be teaching drivers on the road.
-However, they could be assessing drivers in pre-employment drives, conducting other sorts of training (e.g. heavy vehicle load security), conduct post-incident driver evaluations and mentor other drivers.
+However, they could be assessing drivers in pre-employment drives, conducting other sorts of training (e.g. heavy vehicle load security), conducting post-incident driver evaluations and mentoring other drivers.

 There may be a requirement for the trainer to hold certain unit standards and be approved for training by the Workforce Development Council with the responsibility for that.